bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 1. ``source fpga_snark_prover\submodules\aws-fpga\vitis_setup.sh``.
 2. Go into one of the kernel directories, and run hardware emulation ``make all TARGET=hw_emu``.
 3. Build the .xclbinmage that will be loaded onto the FPGA ``make all TARGET=hw``.
-4. Build the .awsxclbin and AFI. ``make to_f1 S3_BUCKET=<S3 name of your bucket>`` This will generate a tar 'to_f1.tar.gz' that can be copied onto a F1 instance and run on a real FPGA.
+4. Build the .awsxclbin and AFI. ``make to_f1 S3_BUCKET=<S3 name of your bucket>``.
+This will generate a tar 'to_f1.tar.gz' that can be copied onto a F1 instance and run on a real FPGA.

-When building the kernel will automatically get assigned to a 16GB DDR bank and only able to access that bank - to change this you need to uncomment the ``CLFLAGS += --sp ...`` lines.

 ##  Kernel overview ##
 ###  Multiexp ###